Solutions

 • Depolymerisation enables us to obtain monomers and oligomers from plastic waste for subsequent polymerisation to obtain high-quality plastics.
 This in turn enables:

-• recovery of high-value monomers/oligomers for industry.
+• Obtaining high-value monomers/oligomers for the industry.

-• profitability of plastic fractions currently disposed of in landfills.
+• Profitability of plastic fractions currently disposed of in landfills.

 Enzymatic recycling